ovh/docs/pages/cloud/dedicated/using_ipmi_on_dedicated_servers/guide.en-gb.md

 > [!Primary]
 >
-> The IPMI reboot process will not impact to the server functioning.
+> It will not impact to the server functioning.
 >

 ## Go further